timescale/docs/use-timescale/data-tiering/creating-data-tiering-policy.md

 # Creating a tiering policy

-To automate archival of historical data, create a tiering policy that automatically moves data to the low-cost bottomless storage tier.
+To automate the archival of data not actively accessed, create a tiering policy that automatically moves data to the object storage tier.
 Any chunks that only contain data older than the `move_after` threshold are moved.
 This works similarly to a [data retention policy](https://docs.timescale.com/use-timescale/latest/data-retention/), but chunks are moved rather than deleted.